 In order to apply and be eligible for financial aid at Harris-Stowe State University, students must:

-1. Must be admitted to the University as a degree-seeking or initial certification student prior to being awarded financial assistance.
+1. Be admitted to the University as a degree-seeking or initial certification student.

-2. Complete a Free Application for Federal Student Aid (FAFSA) or a renewal application online at FAFSA.ed.gov.
-Be sure to include our school code (002466) for the academic year in which financial aid is sought.
+2. Complete a Free Application for Federal Student Aid (FAFSA) online at FAFSA.ed.gov that includes our school code (002466) for the academic year in which financial aid is sought.

 3. Contact the Office of Financial Assistance three to five days after receiving a Student Aid Report (SAR) from the student-aid processing center by calling us at (314) 340-3500 or by email at FinancialAssistance@hssu.edu to see if your application has been received.